souljadev/lks/chikafaq.md

 \
 Buy and hold winners and add on dips \
 \
 A strong stock will show you it’s strong

----
+## Favorite Tool?

+Jigsaw

 ## Ending Note
 \